dev-mission/full-stack-starter/README.md

 3. Install Docker Desktop: https://www.docker.com/products/docker-desktop

-   1. If you have Windows Home Edition, you will need to install Docker Toolbox instead.
-      See the troubleshooting notes below.
+   1. Windows users see notes below...

 4. Open a command-line shell, change into your repo directory, and execute these commands: